 Everyone starts somewhere.
 This is true in all aspects of life, including cycling.
 When it comes to self-improvement, cycling is an effective and efficient way to better your physical and mental health.
-Even short trips every day can benefit your cardiovascular health.
-To bring your bicycle out of the garage or to buy a new one may be appealing, but before you start, you need to know where to begin.
-How much cycling is too much for a beginner?
+Even short trips can benefit your cardiovascular health.

 Before you begin, make sure your bike is ready for the adventure.
 Don’t start your journey with worn brake pads, tires, or chains.
 You do not have to spend extra money on expensive gear as a beginner.
 Instead, make sure you have some padded cycling shorts and moisture-wicking fabrics.
 Helmets may be a no-brainer, but make sure that yours is properly fitted.